 The project KOALA-AV - translating to "Establishing, Expanding and Anchoring Consortial Open Access Solutions” - (2023-2025) is funded by the German Federal Ministry of Education and Research (BMBF).
 KOALA-AV is dedicated to the expansion of the KOALA funding model.
 Building on experiences with existing consortia and the perspectives of participating libraries, editorial board members and consortium-leading institutions, KOALA-AV will examine specific challenges of existing consortia and models and develop suggestions for improvement.
-This includes addressing barriers to participation for libraries, simplifying consortial processes and supporting international participation in consortia, actively advocating for new OA consortia, and increasing the visibility of consortial funding options on a website.
+These include addressing specific barriers to participation for libraries, supporting a community of diverse stakeholders, simplifying consortial processes (workflows and tools), supporting international participation in consortia, i. e. tapping new sources of funding domestically and internationally, actively advocating for new OA consortia at additional sites, and increasing the visibility of consortial offerings via a new web offering to provide an overview of current consortial offerings.
+The aim is to encourage further dissemination of these models and to increase the number of consortia and participating libraries (and thus the number of consortia-funded periodicals).
+The project results will be developed with the participation of relevant stakeholder groups and actively shared in the relevant communities.
+In this way, the project makes an important contribution to the expansion and anchoring of consortial models in Germany.
 To this end, TIB is working together with the Communication, Information, Media Centre (KIM) of the University of Konstanz the Communication, Information, Media Center (KIM) at the University of Konstanz.

 KOALA - Konsortiale Open-Access-Lösungen aufbauen (2021-2023)